Polymer Electrolyte Membrane Fuel Cells (PEMFC) Market Size and Share

 What is the current value of the polymer electrolyte membrane fuel cell market?

-The polymer electrolyte membrane fuel cell market size reached USD 5.52 billion in 2025 and is forecast to rise sharply through 2031.
+The polymer electrolyte membrane fuel cell (PEMFC) market size stood at USD 6.67 billion in 2026 and is forecast to rise sharply through 2031, reaching USD 25.99 billion.

 How fast is the polymer electrolyte membrane fuel cell market expected to grow?